hritesh-saha/InvenHub/README.md

 ### **Debjyoti Ghosh**

 #### **AI Development**
-- Developed the AI sales forecasting module using **Flask** and **Scikit-Learn**.
+- Developed the AI sales forecasting module using **Flask** and **Scikit-Learn** for time series forecasting.
-- Created a Flask API to predict future sales based on product category and historical data.
+- Created a Flask API to predict future sales based on product category.
+- Implemented data preprocessing techniques to prepare historical sales data for analysis.
-- Managed model training, data preprocessing, and predictions for future sales.
+- Managed model training and predictions for future sales using time series analysis.

 ---